GSA-TTS/identity-handbook/_articles/appdev-deploy.md

    Check the log output to make sure that `db:migrate` runs cleanly.
 Check for `All done! provision.sh finished for identity-devops` which indicates everything has run

-   2. Follow the progress of the IDP hosts spinning up
+   2. Follow the progress of the IdP hosts spinning up

       ```bash
       aws-vault exec prod-power -- ./bin/ls-servers -e prod -r idp # check the load balance pool health